Bilie/countries-graphql-vanilla-js/README.md

 # How to fetch data from a GraphQL service

-Using vanilla JavaScript to consume a GraphQL service.
+Using vanilla JavaScript to consume a GraphQL service: [http://countries-graphql-vanilla-js.surge.sh/](Deployed http://countries-graphql-vanilla-js.surge.sh/)

 ## Setup